Patient education: Polymyositis, dermatomyositis, and other forms of idiopathic inflammatory myopathy (Beyond the Basics)

 Other systemic rheumatic diseases — When myositis accompanies scleroderma or systemic lupus, the myositis does not always cause symptoms.
 Some people have mild muscle weakness, while others have only abnormal blood muscle enzymes to indicate the presence of the disease.

-Cancer — People with inflammatory myopathies, especially adults with dermatomyositis who do not have anti-synthetase antibodies, have an increased risk of cancer.
+Cancer — People with inflammatory myopathies, especially adults with dermatomyositis who do not have anti-synthetase antibodies (see 'Antisynthetase syndrome' above), have an increased risk of cancer.
 This risk increases with age and involves the same common cancers that affect the general population, including cancer of the lung, breast, prostate, and ovaries.
-As a result, people with certain inflammatory myopathies may need more frequent or involved cancer screening than those without these conditions.
+In many cases, people newly diagnosed with polymyositis or dermatomyositis should also be screened for cancer.
+This may include blood tests, chest X-ray, colonoscopy, Pap test, and/or mammogram (depending on the person's age and sex).

 Diagnosis — The diagnosis of the inflammatory myopathies involves a careful history, a thorough physical exam, and some blood tests.
 People who have these conditions often have muscle weakness and/or typical skin changes, and blood tests showing evidence of muscle damage or the presence of antibody markers that signal these diseases.
 Nearly all patients with myositis will have elevation of creatine kinase (CK) levels.
 Many will have antinuclear antibodies (ANA) or one of the anti-synthetase antibodies in their blood.
 Some myositis patients however will be “serologically silent,” meaning they have no antibody markers.